Launch of Sustainable Healthcare Day 06th April 2023

-This September, the International Federation of Aromatherapy (IFA) has stepped up a further gear to become a core member of the Integrated Healthcare Collaborative (IHC).
+This September, the International Federation of Aromatherapy (IFA) has become a core member of the Integrated Healthcare Collaborative (IHC) to work collaboratively with other CAM disciplines to collectively further the interests of our registrants.
 The Collaborative was formed in April of 2020 and currently has approximately 29 professional bodies represented.

 The IHC was formed as a response to the government’s APPG (All-Party Parliamentary Group) for Integrated Healthcare report of December 2018, entitled: "Integrated Healthcare: Putting the pieces together".

 A main recommendation from the report was that: "Professional associations representing complementary, traditional and natural healthcare should work more closely together on common issues, to share knowledge and experience.”
 And also, that: “A formal collaborative should be established which brings together major associations to take the field forward collectively."
 The IHC came into being to help better health outcomes through improved integration of healthcare services.
 The organisation is established with over 30 years of work and collaboration between the former All-Party Parliamentary Group for Integrated Healthcare and other leading organisations in the field.